-Some amputations are the result of disease, such as diabetes and peripheral arterial disease.
+Some amputations are the result of diseases, such as diabetes and peripheral arterial disease.
 However, in many cases, limbs are lost as the result of accidents.
 When this occurs, it is known as “traumatic amputation.”

 In a study of 8,910 amputees published in The American Journal of Surgery, blunt trauma was the cause of injury in 83 percent of the cases, most commonly in car accidents, followed by machinery accidents.
 Among the patients studied, car accident victims lost more upper body limbs, while motorcyclists and pedestrians suffered a greater number of lower extremity amputations.